Whole-grain farro comfort food.

 But the better way to cook farro — like here — is to incorporate other ingredients into the pot and let it all cook together to creamy deliciousness.

-Origin Story: Inspired by a Favorite Brooklyn Restaurant
+Farro Recipe Origin Story: A Favorite Brooklyn Restaurant

-One of my favorite restaurants in Brooklyn (and therefore, in general) is Frankies Spuntino.
+One of my favorite restaurants in Brooklyn is Frankies Spuntino.
 Situated in the far reaches of Court Street in Carroll Gardens, Frankies is the type of Italian home-cooking restaurant you can wander into any time of day and get an honest bowl of unpretentious dishes.
 Think: escarole and beans, gnocchi marinara, meatballs.

 Once upon a time, Frankies served a small, unassuming side dish: a bowl of hot farro cooked in broth with generous amount of butter, cheese, onion, and a bit of parsley.
 Alas, the farro went off the menu at some point, seemingly never to return.